Leonardmemba/Group8/README.md

-FindMyHome is an online mobile application that facilitate housing operations and services.
+FindMyHome is an online mobile application that facilitate housing operations and services among its users.